ChainlessCoder/Flash-Mintable-ERC20Token/README.md

-# Self-Backed Flash-Mintable Token
+# Flash-Mintable ERC20 Token
-Imagine if all of your users where whales
+Every nerd can be rich for an instance